We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-- If your nose is bleeding, sit down and lean forward while breathing through your mouth, so the blood doesn’t drain down your throat.
+- If your nose is bleeding, sit down and lean forward while breathing through your mouth.
+This way, the blood doesn’t drain down your throat.

 - If you’re not bleeding, elevate your head to reduce throbbing pain.

 - To reduce swelling, apply a cold compress or ice wrapped in a washcloth to your nose for 15 to 20 minutes, three or four times a day.

 - Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) to relieve pain.

 - pack your nose with gauze and possibly place a splint on it

 - prescribe pain medication and possibly antibiotics

 - perform a closed reduction surgery, in which your doctor gives you a local anesthetic to numb your nose and manually realigns it

 - perform a rhinoplasty, which is a surgery to realign your nose

 - perform a septorhinoplasty, which is a surgery to repair your nasal septum